Max Weber: Early life and education

 Weber entered the Doebbelinsche Privatschule in Charlottenburg in 1870, before attending the Kaiserin-Augusta-Gymnasium between 1872 and 1882.
 While in class, bored and unimpressed with his teachers, Weber secretly read all forty of Johann Friedrich Cotta's volumes of the writer Johann Wolfgang von Goethe's works.
-Before entering university, he read many other classical works, including those by the philosopher Immanuel Kant.
+Before graduating, he read many other classical works, including those by the philosopher Immanuel Kant.
 For Christmas in 1877, a thirteen-year-old Weber gifted his parents two historical essays, entitled "About the Course of German History, with Special Reference to the Positions of the Emperor and the Pope" and "About the Roman Imperial Period from Constantine to the Migration Period".
 Two years later, also during Christmastime, he wrote another historical essay, "Observations on the Ethnic Character, Development, and History of the Indo-European Nations".
-These three essays were non-derivative contributions to the philosophy of history and were derived from Weber's reading of "numerous sources".
+These three essays were non-derivative contributions to the philosophy of history and resulted from Weber's reading of many sources.

 In 1882, Weber enrolled in Heidelberg University as a law student, later studying at the Royal Friedrich Wilhelm University of Berlin and the University of Göttingen.
-Weber's university years were dotted with several periods of military service, the longest of which lasted between October 1883 and September 1884.
-During this time, he was in Strasbourg and attended classes at the University of Strasbourg that his uncle, the historian Hermann Baumgarten, taught.
+Weber's university years were dotted with periods of military service, the longest lasted between October 1883 and September 1884.
+During it, he attended classes that his uncle, the historian Hermann Baumgarten, taught at the University of Strasbourg.
 Weber befriended Baumgarten, who influenced Weber's growing liberalism and criticism of Otto von Bismarck's domination of German politics.
-Weber was a member of the Burschenschaft Allemannia Heidelberg, a Studentenverbindung ("student association"), and heavily drank beer and engaged in academic fencing during his first few university years.
-As a result of the latter, he obtained several duelling scars on the left side of his face.
+Weber was a member of the Burschenschaft Allemannia Heidelberg, a Studentenverbindung (student association), and heavily drank beer and engaged in academic fencing during his first few university years.
+The latter resulted in him obtaining several duelling scars on the left side of his face.
 His mother was displeased by his behaviour and slapped him after he came home when his third semester ended in 1883.
 However, Weber matured, increasingly supported his mother in family arguments, and grew estranged from his father.